Whether you’re schmoozing a salesperson on the showroom floor, or haggling a private seller for an old runabout, buying a car is an exciting time.

 Buying new?
 Make sure you ask about fuel economy, fixed price servicing and dealer warranties.

 Buying second hand?
 Always check the car’s service log, ownership history and whether it’s been in a crash.
-Also, ask why the current owner is selling the car, registration details and whether they actually own the car.
+Also, ask why the current owner is selling the car, registration details and whether they actually own the car or are selling on behalf of someone else.

-If you’re buying a car from a dealer (new or second hand), delaying your purchase to the end of the month, end of financial year or end of calendar year can lead to serious savings.
+If you’re buying a car from a dealer (new or second hand), time your purchase.
+Delaying to the end of the month, end of financial year or end of calendar year can lead to serious savings.

-Salespeople are more likely to discount at these times as they need to hit their targets or clear old stock to make way for new models and earn their monthly bonus.
+Salespeople are more likely to discount at these times.
+That’s because they need to hit their targets or clear old stock to make way for new models or earn their monthly bonus.

-Hot tip: Watch out for added extras such as leather trimmings… a few hundred bucks may not seem like much in the context of a car, but quickly adds up.
+Hot tip: Watch out for added extras such as leather trimmings… a few hundred bucks may not seem like much in the context of buying a car, but extras quickly adds up.

 If you’re relying on finance to buy your car, it can be tempting to simply go with whatever the dealer is offering.